Rahbster/ReadingHelper/README.md

 ## 📖 How to Use

-1.  **Load a Story**:
+1.  **Read a Story**:
-    *   Open the application.
-    *   Click the "Choose a Story" button to open the library.
+    *   Click the "Choose a Story" button in the header.
-    *   Select a story from the list.
-The story text and its associated learning aids will be loaded automatically.
+    *   Select a story from the library.
+You can read built-in stories, ones you've created, or stories shared with you.

-2.  **Read and Interact**:
-    *   The story will appear in the main display area.
-    *   Tap on any word to hear it spoken aloud.
-The word will be highlighted as it's read.

-3.  **Check the Dashboard**:
-    *   Click the "Dashboard" button in the header.
-    *   Here you will see a list of the most frequently tapped words, helping you identify which ones might be challenging.
+    *   Tap words to hear them.
+Long-press words to see syllables.

+2.  **Create a Story**:
+    *   Go to the Dashboard and click "Enter Creator Mode".
+    *   Type or paste your story.
+    *   Add images, custom phonetics (e.g., "Colonel" -> "Ker-nel"), or specific pronunciations.
+    *   Save the story to your local library.

+3.  **Connect & Share**:
+    *   Open the menu and click "Connect".
+    *   Choose "Host" on one device and "Joiner" on the other.
+Enter the Host ID.
-    *   Click "Back to Reader" to return to the story.
+    *   Once connected, go to your library and click "Share" on any local story to send it to the connected peer.

+4.  **Dashboard**:
+    *   Check the "Tricky Words" list to see which words are being looked up the most.

-4.  **Install as an App**:
+5.  **Install as an App**:
     *   On a supported browser (like Chrome or Edge on desktop, or Safari on iOS/Android), look for the "Install" icon in the address bar or the "Add to Home Screen" option in the share menu.
     *   This will add the Reading Helper to your device for easy, offline access.